sumayyashajahan/bank_loan-report-analysis/README.md

 - Analyze funded and received amounts per state.
 - Observe regional variations in loan performance.

-All computations were performed via SQL queries using GROUP BY and aggregate functions.
+All computations were performed via SQL queries using GROUP BY and aggregate functions and the result is compared with that in Excel dashboard.

 ---